panopset/src/docs/vh.md

 # 1.0.9 (2021.12.31)

-* Minimum Java version upgraded from 11 to 17, other enhancements.
+* Minimum Java version upgraded from 11 to 17, bug fixes.

 # 1.0.8 (2021.10.16)